Forging a New Career Path through NARI Certification

 Tackling the Learning Curve

 There was a tremendous learning curve for the two remodeling novices.
 Kathi and Don felt they needed to join a professional trade association which would provide them with the education and networking opportunities needed to become industry experts and grow their business.
-They identified NARI as an organization which catered to their specific needs as remodelers and joined the local NARI of Greater Dallas chapter in 2010.
+They identified NARI as an organization which catered to their specific needs as remodelers and joined the local in 2010.

 Shortly after joining NARI, Kathi excitedly took advantage of the educational opportunities offered and pursued her first industry certification, the Universal Design Certified Professional (UDCP) designation.
 “I like education and I thought the Universal Design course would significantly boost my skill set and prepare me to better advise clients on making their home more accessible and user-friendly,” Kathi says.
 “At the time I was pretty new to the industry and Universal Design is such a big part of design in general and I felt the course was extremely helpful.”